 Who Is More Likely to Get Them?

 Genetics play a strong role in kidney stone formation, and researchers suggest that up to 40 percent of people who suffer from kidney stones have a first-degree relative who also has kidney stones.
 This can be due to a lack of citrate or too little calcium.

 Those who are obese or even overweight are also more likely to suffer from kidney stones.
 Also, those who have diabetes have been known to have higher incidences of kidney stone formation.
 To reduce this risk, diabetic management is essential as well as trying to keep your body mass index (BMI) within the normal range.

 Patients who suffer from gout already have too much uric acid in their system.
 While gout can cause pain in areas such as the feet, it also gives patients a predisposition to kidney stone formation.

 Lastly, those who have had intestinal surgery, such as gastric bypass surgery, are more at risk, as well as those who have frequent kidney or urinary tract conditions, or kidney disease.

-You can also talk to your doctor about certain medications that help prevent stone formation in the first place.
-If avoidance and lifestyle changes aren’t working, and you still are experiencing kidney stones, there are other pharmacological options.
-If you need more information about kidney stones or kidney stone formation or would like to be seen by a physician, book an appointment today at Mississippi Urology Clinic.
+If you need more information about kidney stones or kidney stone treatments or would like to be seen by a physician, book an appointment today at Mississippi Urology Clinic.
 We have six separate locations in order to meet all of your urology needs.